SEI-R-2-22/u1_lesson_flex_grid/README.md

 ![Grid](https://i.imgur.com/tkBPUd0.png)

-  2. Any other "components" that would benefit from a grid-type layout such as a "profile card", in other words, CSS Grid doesn't have to apply to the whole page - it can be useful for laying out smaller "components" as well.
+  2. Any other "components" that would benefit from a grid-type layout such as a "profile card".
+In other words, CSS Grid doesn't have to apply to the whole page - it can be useful for laying out smaller "components" as well.

 ### CSS Grid Fundamentals